 There are many, many more cases of truck drivers dying on the job.

-On August 9, 2011, a UPS driver (yes, it's a delivery truck, but a truck nonetheless) was killed instantly when a tree fell on his truck during high winds.
+On August 9, 2011, a UPS driver (who drove a delivery truck, but a truck nonetheless) was killed instantly when a tree fell on his truck during high winds.(9)

 We're confident that no professional driver wakes up one day, thinking that they will die on the job that very day.
 But it happens.

-The following are two different views of the remains of a tractor (company name purposefully removed) after a professional driver had a bad accident.
+Shown here are two different views of the remains of a tractor after a professional driver had a bad accident.

-No trucker wants to be involved in an on-the-job accident, especially the kind that requires hospitalization, time off work and ends in death and dying.
+No trucker wants to be involved in an on-the-job accident, especially the kind that requires hospitalization, time off work, and ends in death and dying.

 The last time we checked, except in the Biblical accounts of Enoch (Genesis 5:24) and Elijah (2 Kings 2:11), the mortality rate among humans is 100%.

 It is human nature at its worst when sheer greed kicks in.
 Everyone jostles for position to get what they think is their "fair share" (when it really isn't theirs to begin with).

 One view of asset management -- prior to death -- goes like this: "Do your giving while you're living, so you're knowing where it's going."

 Mike's mother was a wise woman.
 Not only did she have her last will and testament in place, but she pre-paid for her own funeral and burial expenses.

 But after the funeral or memorial service, after the burial or cremation, what then?

 If you were the primary breadwinner in your family, what will they live on after you're gone?

 You would be wise to consider not only an adequate amount of life insurance, but also make sure that the people whom you want to receive it are listed as your beneficiaries.

 We have a friend whose spouse died.
 All of the spouse's insurance policies -- except one -- had been updated to list our friend as beneficiary.

 In addition to life insurance (you determine if "whole life" or "term" is best for you), don't forget to make out your last will and testament.

 Some people have a living trust, living will or health care power of attorney in place.
 Consider the advantages and disadvantages of each one so that you will have exactly what you want and need for the future.

-regularly discuss their financial affairs with each other in the event that one of them experiences death and dying.
+It is also an excellent idea for husbands and wives to regularly discuss their financial affairs with each other in the event that one of them experiences death and dying.

 Vicki has a friend who tells the story of one of her mother's friends.
 The husband continually told his wife that they were flush with cash.

 When her husband died, the woman wanted "the best" for her husband, believing that there was plenty of money to pay for everything.

 Not only was there not the nest egg she had been led to believe they had, but she had to go to work to pay for the funeral expenses and provide for her own living!

 While you're making preparations regarding death and dying, do not forget to list all of your digital assets along with your preferred method of disposition.

 Be sure that you put all your legal documents, policies and other important papers together and advise your family members of their location.

 You may also want to consider making copies of some of these documents and putting them in a different location, in the event of a fire.

 Coming to grips with death and dying is hard enough emotionally without having to try to compile financial and account information that should have already been compiled.

 However, if you can save money by having your legal documents reviewed by attorneys through a legal services plan, that is worth investigating.

 Beware of storing information in a locked safety deposit box at a bank.
 Ask your local banker for details about accessing safety deposit boxes upon the death of a box holder.

 1. http://www.associatedcontent.com/article/662145/the_deadly_lifestyles_of_truckers_and.html?cat=5 (no longer online)

+2. http://www.wbta1490.com/LocalNews/tabid/115/articleType/ArticleView/articleId/1245/Driver-Killed-in-Orleans-County-Tanker-Explosion.aspx (no longer online)